pmean/classes/biostats-1/src/syllabus.md

 ### Course instructor

+-   Suman Sahil
+    -   816-235-1812
+    -   sumans@umkc.edu

-+ Steve Simon, PhD
+-   Steve Simon, PhD
-  + Phone: 816-235-6617
+    -   Phone: 816-235-6617
-  + E-mail: simons@umkc.edu
+    -   E-mail: simons@umkc.edu
-  + Office: UMKC School of Medicine, 5th Floor, M5-117
+    -   Office: UMKC School of Medicine, 5th Floor, M5-117

+-   Both of our offices are located in the Department of Biomedical and Health Informatics, School of Medicine, M5-100.

-+ Office Hours: By appointment
+-   Office Hours: By appointment
-  + Appointments will be via Zoom or face-to-face in my office.
-Email is the method to contact me for the fastest response.
+    -   Appointments will be via Zoom or face-to-face in my office.
+Email is the method to contact use for the fastest response.

 ### Prerequisites

-+ Acceptance into the Bioinformatics MS, IPhD Program, or Certificate in Clinical Research Program.
+-   Acceptance into the Bioinformatics MS, IPhD Program, or Certificate in Clinical Research Program.
-+ Acceptance into a UMKC Post-graduate Professional Program.
+-   Acceptance into a UMKC Post-graduate Professional Program.
-+ Acceptance into a UMKC Graduate (Post-Baccalaureate) Program.
+-   Acceptance into a UMKC Graduate (Post-Baccalaureate) Program.
-+ Acceptance into the UMKC Schools of Medicine, Dentistry, or Nursing.
+-   Acceptance into the UMKC Schools of Medicine, Dentistry, or Nursing.
-+ Acceptance into other similar programs but from another institution.
+-   Acceptance into other similar programs but from another institution.
-+ Acceptance as a graduate level visiting student (Non-Degree Seeking).
+-   Acceptance as a graduate level visiting student (Non-Degree Seeking).
-  + Undergraduate students or students without a Bachelor’s Degree from an accredited 4 year University are not permitted to register for this course.
+    -   Undergraduate students or students without a Bachelor’s Degree from an accredited 4 year University are not permitted to register for this course.

 ### Required Email